 1) patients are provided protection from criminal convictions for the medical use and possession of marijuana;

-2) there is some realistic means of patients obtaining in-state access to marijuana that does not rely on federal cooperation, typically through home cultivation or private, state-regulated dispensaries;
+2) there is some realistic means of patients obtaining in-state access to marijuana that does not rely on federal cooperation, typically through private, state-regulated dispensaries and/or home cultivation;

 3) the law allows for a variety of strains of marijuana, or extracts of marijuana, including both strains with higher and lower amounts of THC; and